AntonSHBK/px4_multi_drone_sim/docs/documentation/en/G_code_command.md

 ---

 #### **1. G20: Move to Point**
-The `G20_MoveToPoint` command is used to move the drone to a specified point with optional orientation (`yaw`) and velocity.
+The `G20_MoveToPoint` command is used to move the drone to a specified point with an optional orientation (`yaw`) and velocity.

 **Example JSON:**
 ```json